 If Nate’s not around, Grizz will accept me as a substitute playmate but whimpers for the first 40 minutes or so.
 I think he wants to make sure I realize just how cruelly and callously he’s been abandoned by his REAL parent…and that, even so, I am stupidly doing NOTHING about it.

 Grizz can’t be in the forge–no one wants to even think about tripping over a large puppy while holding red-hot steel–but he sure as heck knows where it is, and that Nathan likely is inside.
 Yesterday I spent time in the enameling studio while Nathan was out back, blacksmithing Christmas presents.
 Every time I took Grizz out back to relieve himself he made a beeline for the studio shed, barking and scratching at the door for his human.

-Inside, Grizz will run to Nathan’s chair, rise up on his hind legs and search the cushions with his nose, apparently in the belief that Nathan has slipped between the cushions.
+If we’re inside while Nathan’s missing (or possibly hiding out for a bit of relief from a demanding puppy), Grizz will run to Nathan’s chair, rise up on his hind legs and search the cushions with his nose, apparently in the belief that Nathan has slipped between the cushions.

 Rule #6: There is no such thing as an indestructible dog toy

 If there were, why would the pet store sell refills for an “everlasting, virtually indestructible” chew toy?